candicecrutch/Academic_Website/content/authors/admin/_index.md

     url: https://sociology.osu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include critical criminology, labor, incarceration, and monetary sanctions.
+bio: Candice is a doctoral student at The Ohio State University.
+Her interests include critical criminology, labor, incarceration, and monetary sanctions.

 # Interests to show in About widget
 interests: